Dingry/bunny_teleop_server/README.md

   <div align="center"></div>
 </p>

 This repository contains the server code for the Bunny-VisionPro project.
-For the client code, please refer to [BunnyVisionPro](https://github.com/Dingry/BunnyVisionPro).
+For the client code, documentation, and examples, please refer to [BunnyVisionPro](https://github.com/Dingry/BunnyVisionPro).

-**If you encounter any problems using the server code, please raise issues in the client code repo.**
+**If you encounter any problems using this code, please open an issue in our [main repo](https://github.com/Dingry/BunnyVisionPro).**

 ## :wrench: Installation and Usage
 Please refer to the [documentation](https://dingry.github.io/BunnyVisionPro/) for detailed installation and usage instructions.